Different In Every Episode

 - In Sayonara, Zetsubou-Sensei, the writing on the blackboard in the classroom, and a lot of writing seen elsewhere, will change in every shot, mid-conversation.

 - Weird Pete's Games Pit in Knights of the Dinner Table has different signs (and occasionally graffiti) at each appearance.
-Some of the messages relate to the current plotline; others are stand-along jokes.
+Some of the messages relate to the current plotline; others are stand-alone jokes.

 - Ms. Frizzle from The Magic School Bus will change her dress in every book to reflect the subject being covered.